bptlab/ark_automate/wiki/Concept-Starting-and-orchestrating-Bots.md

 # Communication with ark automate dektop app

-I looked at several possible technologies/concepts that be applied in our case.
+Multiple concepts could be applied in the case of ark_automate

 1. Polling and Long-Polling
 2. Websockets